ozfortress/ozfortress_docs/docs/rules/highlander.md

 ### 1.3.
 Bracket Systems used
 Highlander makes use of Round Robin as it's primary tournament system.
 (You can find more information on Round Robin here)[http://127.0.0.1:8000/rules/global/?h=round#14-round-robin].

+### 1.4.
+Stopwatch/Payload Maps within Playoffs Rounds
+In the Regular Season, Stopwatch/Payload maps are only played as one round, meaning each side attack and defends once.
+For Premier and Intermediate Playoffs, Stopwatch/Payload is played using the A.B.B.A system (commonly referred to as "ABBA").
+ABBA requires Stopwatch/Payload maps to be played as a Best of 3 rounds scenario, requiring one team to win two full rounds.
+By default, Main and Open do not play ABBA, but any division can choose to play the opposite variation of their division's default.

 ## 2. Teams
 ### 2.1.
 Rosters
 #### 2.1.1.
 Roster Size Requirements/Limits